-This section assumes, that a 2-Level model as described in in chapter 6.3.
-Understanding Users, Roles, Rights and Case Status is used.
+This section assumes, that a 2-Level model as described in Understanding Users, Roles, Rights and Case Status is used.

 The following actions will be explained:

 Handing a case over to the next level